Critical gathering information

 We will be at approximately 6,700 foot elevation.
 The site does not have as much firewood as we are used to having.
 Please be prepared to cook on propane either due to limited firewood or due to fire danger.

-DO NOT USE GOOGLE MAPS OR GPS COORDINATES TO GET TO THE SITE -- many roads in and out of the area have not been driven and many roads in these mountains are only accessible for high-clearance vehicles.
+DO NOT USE GOOGLE MAPS OR GPS COORDINATES TO GET TO THE ORIGINAL SITE -- many roads in and out of the area have not been driven and many roads in these mountains are only accessible for high-clearance vehicles.
+However, if you have a 4-wheel drive vehicle and like adventures, have at it.

 RAP 107 - Gathering Consciousness